A deliciously creamy orange curd recipe, a perfect topping for crêpes or pancakes for any celebration, including pancake day.

 Instructions

-- In a large heatproof bowl, whisk the eggs until well combined using a balloon whisk.
-Add the sugar and gently whisk in the orange juice and zest.
-Add the butter and set the bowl over a saucepan of gently simmering water (bain marie), making sure the bowl doesn't touch the water (important, easy tip - otherwise it risks curd-ling).
+- In a saucepan, whisk the eggs, yolks, orange juice, zest and sugar until well combined using a balloon whisk.
+Add the butter and place on a gentle low-medium heat, paying attention never to boil.
+If you're worried about curdling (which shouldn't happen), then set the bowl over a saucepan of simmering water (bain marie), making sure the bowl doesn't touch the water.

-- As soon as the butter melts, gently whisk the mixture continuously for 20-25 minutes.
+- As soon as the butter starts to melt, whisk the mixture continuously for about 15 minutes.
 Don't worry if it's not thickening at first.
 It will start to thicken naturally after about 12 minutes.
-The orange curd should be the consistency of custard.
-The curd will also continue to thicken in the jars.
-If you prefer curd without the zest in, sieve out the zest at this point.
+Tip: the orange curd should be the consistency of custard.
+Don't worry if it doesn't look as thick; the curd continues to thicken in the jars as it chills in the fridge.
+If you prefer curd without the zest, sieve out the zest at this point.

 - Pour the orange curd into squeaky clean, sterilised jars and seal straight away.